cabforum/servercert/docs/BR.md

 ### 4.9.10 On-line revocation checking requirements

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

+For the purpose of computing an OCSP Validity Interval, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

 For the status of Subscriber Certificates: